Jade or jadeite — what’s the difference?

 How are jewellers able to create such intricate designs with jadeite?

-When it comes to precious stones, it’s important to distinguish between toughness and hardness, says Chiang.
-‘Diamond is the hardest material in the world, but it is brittle.
-Jadeite is much tougher.
-When you apply force on a ruby, a diamond or a sapphire, it will break into two pieces easily, but you can carve into jadeite or pierce it without breaking it into several pieces.’
+When it comes to precious stones, it’s important to distinguish between toughness and hardness: diamond is the hardest material in the world, but brittle; jadeite is much tougher.
+When you apply force to a ruby, a diamond or a sapphire, it can easily break, but you can carve and pierce jadeite without creating factors.

 Jewellers are therefore able to apply intricate designs onto jade, such as spiderweb or honeycomb motifs that would be impossible on other gemstones.